hpi-dhc/PharMe-Annotations/README.md

 get RxCUIs.

-⚠️ _Potentially confusing behavior_: when multiple genes are stated in the table with "and/or", combinations with "Indeterminate" phenotype will be created.
+⚠️ _Potentially confusing behavior_: when multiple genes are stated in the table with "and/or", combinations with "Any not handled in guideline" phenotype will be created.

 🚨 **Known problem**: if associations for one drug and multiple genes are not contained in one row, one guideline will be created per gene instead of having